 Robots.txt contains requests to crawlers that they should crawl/not crawl a particular path/link.

-Google uses robots.txt file to understand where crawlers are allowed, and where they aren’t.
+Google uses the robots.txt file to understand where crawlers are allowed and where they aren’t.
 It also uses this file to create page descriptions.
-If a page is not allowed to be crawled, the meta descriptions and certain other things would not be fetched by the crawlers.
+If a page is not allowed to be crawled, the crawlers will not fetch the meta descriptions and certain other things.

-Meta robots – Noindex tag (or noindex directive in a X-Robots-Tag HTTP header directive )tells search engines not to index a particular page for search results.
+directive in an X-Robots-Tag HTTP header directive )tells search engines not to index a particular page for search results.

-When a page is blocked to crawlers as specified in the Robots.txt file and allowed to be indexed normally, you see the message “no information is available on this page.
-Learn why”, instead of the page description on the search engine results page.
+When a page is blocked to crawlers as specified in the Robots.txt file and allowed to be indexed normally, the search engine results page shows the message “no information is available on this page.
+Learn why” instead of the page description.

 This is because –

-• Crawlers were not able to fetch the description of the page since it was blocked to them in robots.txt file.
+- Crawlers were not able to fetch the page description because it was blocked to them in the robots.txt file.

-• Since the page is allowed to be indexed, it appears on the search results page along with just the title.
+- Since the page can be indexed, it appears on the search results page along with just the title.

-Even if you have asked the crawlers to not crawl a particular page, the webpage might be discoverable through other links.
-If the page is set to index, the crawlers will still index the page for showing it to relevant users.
-But since the robots.txt file blocked the crawler to go in a particular directory/subdirectory and the page, the crawler’s functions (creating/reading the description of the page) were not completed.
+Even if you have asked the crawlers not to crawl a particular page, the webpage might be discoverable through other links.
+If the page is set to index, the crawlers will still index the page to show it to relevant users.
+However, since the robots.txt file blocked the crawler to go in a particular directory/subdirectory and the page, the crawler’s functions (creating/reading the description of the page) were not completed.

 Analyzing the issue using an Example